SimchaTeich/Microcorruption/24 - Halifax/README.md

 <img src="./24.1.png" width="80%"></img>
 * we can't unlock the door by 0x7f interrupt anymore
-* ther is a mistake here. it's 0x42.
+* there is a mistake here. it's 0x42.
 * payload is very clearly. we can divide it to 3 parts:
     * dest - `8000`
     * size of code - `02`